natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20VII.md

 * Poor mobility: speed is capped at 20 km/h, slow acceleration, subpar -3 km/h reverse, and cannot scale obstacles properly
 * Is very long, harder to navigate through confined spaces (e.g. urban maps)
-* Inadequate firepower: 75 mm AP shells lack explosive filler, have slow velocity, curved trajectory, weak spalling, and low penetration
+* Inadequate firepower: 75 mm AP shells lack explosive filler, have slow velocity and are therefore dropping fast with distance, weak spalling, and low penetration
-* Still has frontal weak spots: machine gun port both on the hull and turret are only 50 mm thick
+* Still has frontal weak spots: machine gun ports both on the hull and turret are only 50 mm thick
 * Turret side armour is weak
 * Extremely vulnerable to coordinated flanking, as penetrations to the sides typically cause catastrophic damage to ammo racks located below the turret
 * Requires good coordination with a team to unlock full potential